ParikhShlok/FSD-1/pr1.md

 rule 3: identifier are case sensitive.

-rule 4: we can;t use reseverd words as identifier.
+rule 4: we can't use reseverd words as identifier.

  rule 5: there is no length for python identifier.